SalesConnection/Caction-Support/docs/How_To_Use_Customer_Template.md

    **Open Customer Templates Here**:
    [https://system.caction.com/templateSettings/CustomerTemplates](https://system.caction.com/templateSettings/CustomerTemplates)

-   _Note: If you do not have access to the Template Settings page, please contact your administrator._
+   _Note: The template configuration will affect both the web and mobile applications.
+If you do not have access to the Template Settings page, please contact your admin._<br>

    <p align="center">
       <img src="img/Customer_Template_Step_1.png" alt="Customer Template Step 1">